 Issue #3.
 Isolation.

-So, parent applications and bots with app functions are going to decrease the number of icons on our screens and free us from the necessity to install some application in order to see content and take action.
+As a result, parent applications and app function bots will reduce the number of icons on our screens and eliminate the need to install multiple apps to view content and take action.

 Issue #4.
 Mass consumer.